-EOUITY MARKET OVERVIEW
+EQUITY MARKET OVERVIEW

-Following two years of exceptional returns (+52% and +41% in FY13 and FY14 respectively), KSE-100 Index delivered a more sober return of +16% in FY2015 to close at 34,399 points.
-KMI-30 Index, the benchmark for Shariah Compliant stocks, rose by a more respectable 20.10% during FY15 to close at 57,271.3.
-With another year of decent returns, KMI-30 Index comprehensively outperformed the MSCI Frontier Market Index by 37.8%.
+Following two years of exceptional returns (+52% and +41% in FY13 and FY14 respectively), KSE-100 Index followed-up in FY15 with an outstanding return of +16% to close at 34,399 points.
+KMI-30 Index, the benchmark for Shariah Compliant stocks, also rose by a staggering 20.10% during FY15 to close at 57,271.3.
+With another year of stellar returns, KMI-30 Index comprehensively outperformed the MSCI Frontier Market Index by 37.8%.
 Foreign Investment Portfolio Investment (FIPI) witnessed a steep decline of 85% to USD 38.5mn, mainly on account of one time redemption of a large frontier market fund.
 Despite this fall, foreign investors share in overall trading increased to an average 8.2% in FY15 compared to 7.5% last year.
 Average traded volumes inched up by 3.2% to ~222mn and average traded value by 28.2% to USD 109mn.

-The steady performance of Pakistan's equity market can be attributed to 1) monetary easing (300bps cut), 2) improving macroeconomic indicators like inflation, CAD etc, 3) smooth progress of IMF program, 4) continued strong corporate results and payouts, 5) improved political environment and 6) news of potential inclusion of Pakistan in the MSCI's EM index.
+Remarkable performance of the equity market can be attributed to 1) monetary easing (300bps cut), 2) improving macroeconomic indicators, 3) smooth progress under IMF program, 4) ratings upgrade by S&Ps and Moody's, 5) improved political environment and 6) news of potential inclusion of Pakistan in the MSCI's EM index.
 Moreover, 8 IPOs (4 in FY14) and 2 secondary offerings (2 in FY14) were conducted during the year which received overwhelming response from investors.
-Strong index performance is largely attributed to major sectors such as fertilizer (+55%), cement (+52%), power generation (+22%), automobile assemblers (+90%), pharmaceuticals (+44%) and personal care (+48%) whereas index heavyweight oil & gas exploration was conspicuous by its 17% gross decline.
-Going ahead, recent floods in the country as well as nervousness in emerging markets may drag the index performance downwards in the short term.
-However, we believe that overall valuations (FY16 P/E: 8.4x DY: 5.9%) remain attractive and local bourse will continue to plod ahead with support from domestic as well as foreign investors.
+Strong index performance is largely attributed to major sectors such as fertilizer (+55%), cement (+52%), power generation (+22%), automobile assemblers (+90%), pharmaceuticals (+44%) and personal care (+48%) outperformed the index whereas index heavyweight as oil & gas exploration (-17%) underperformed the KSE-30 Index.
+Going ahead, recent floods in the country may drag the index performance downwards in the short term but we believe that overall valuations (FY16 P/E: 8.36x DY: 5.9%) remain attractive and local bourse will continue to attract foreign & local investors.